 - Atmospheric radionuclides in transfer processes

 - Naturally Occurring Radioactive Materials (NORM)

 The relationships with CONCERT (EJP H2020) and the SRA-annual statements

 The EJP CONCERT, where ALLIANCE is a partner next to the other research platforms (MELODI, NERIS, EURADOS and more recently EURAMED for the medical field), has been accepted by the EC and launched in June 2015.
 CONCERT, more precisely WP2 (–Integration and SRA development in radiation protection research) and WP3 (-Priority research and joint programming needs in the perspective of European integration), constitute now the place for discussing the drivers of the SRA update in an harmonised manner with the other platforms.
 Additionally, a new mechanism has been adopted to assist the definition of the research priorities needed for the two calls for proposals managed by CONCERT WP4 (-Management of the Open RTD Calls); this mechanism consists in requesting annually each platform to rank and justify a limited number of priorities extracted from their respective SRA consistently with the major outcomes from recent and ongoing projects.

-From the beginning of CONCERT, the ALLIANCE has produced two annual SRA statements:
+From the beginning of CONCERT, the ALLIANCE has produced three annual SRA statements: